Rachel Lime Talks New Album STORIES and Creative Aftermath

 Finished nearly three years before its eventual release, singer-songwriter and producer Rachel Lime’s sophomore album STORIES did not arrive with the immediacy of something freshly made.
 Instead, it surfaced as an album already internalised and, at a certain point, almost left behind.

-“It’s funny,” Lime says, speaking over Zoom from her bedroom in New York.
+“It’s funny,” Lime says, speaking over Zoom from her apartment at night in New York.
 “I finished this album a long time ago, and I hadn’t been that excited about it for a while.”

-It was a friend — who would later become her manager — who nudged the project back into motion.
+It was her friend-turned-manager who nudged the project back to life.
 “That gave me new energy to put it out,” she explains.
 “I just wanted to release it so I could move on and make new things.”

-This ambivalence — of being deeply invested in making the work while keeping a certain distance from how it’s received once it enters the world — runs through her practice.
-Still, she is the most excited when she talks about the earliest stages of writing, when ideas are still fluid, immediate, and alive.
-What follows, she admits, is something else entirely. “…Then you get into refining, re-recording, editing, mixing, mastering — and you have to listen to it over and over.
+This ambivalence of being deeply invested in making the work, while keeping an arm’s length from how it’s received once it enters the world, runs through her practice.
+Lime is the most excited when she talks about the earliest stages of writing — when ideas are still fluid, immediate, and alive.
+What follows, she admits, is something else entirely. “…Then you get into refining, re-recording, editing, mixing, mastering and you have to listen to it over and over.
 At a certain point, it’s just like, this is so boring.
 What was I thinking?”

-To listen to STORIES is to encounter none of that distance.
-Instead, the record unfolds as a series of constructed, fictional environments, drawing the listener into shifting landscapes set somewhere between art-pop and electronic.
+First-time listeners of her music would not encounter that emotional distance between the artist and the art.
+The record unfolds as a series of constructed, fictional environments, drawing the listener into shifting landscapes set somewhere between art-pop and electronic music.
 Across the album, Lime builds imagined worlds of forests at dusk, open water, and night skies that stretch beyond the visible, shaped in part by her longstanding love of sci-fi and fantasy.

 “A lot of them are about a girl on a horse, going on an adventure through these unknown lands,” she says.
 “I try to build the music around the moments that feel really vivid and transportive.”

-Her Korean heritage also runs throughout the record, both sonically and thematically.
+As someone who is ethnically Korean, she also has roots that run throughout the record, both sonically and thematically.
 Lime incorporates traditional Korean instruments such as the janggu and gayageum, alongside samples of pansori singing.
 “I didn't grow up with my heritage because I'm adopted, but I went to this Korean language immersion programme when I was younger — kinda like summer camp where we had staff from Korea.
 That’s where I learned about traditional instruments, folk tales, and mythology,” she shares.
 “I just genuinely love traditional music across different cultures.
 But there’s something personal about Korean traditional music for me," she shares.

-Beneath its ambient textures, the record also moves into a more rhythmic territory, informed by her interest in house and disco.
+Beneath its ambient textures, the record also moves into a more rhythmic territory as we enter halfway through it, informed by her interest in house and disco.
 “I was listening to some Peggy Gou, a lot of deep house and classic house music with strong basslines,” she says.
 “There were a lot of different things that made me want to move my body, and I was like, 'What if I made something that was more like that?'
 So some of the songs are definitely more influenced by that."

-That movement in sound runs alongside a change in how she thinks about songwriting itself.
-Earlier on, Lime approached it from a more confessional place, drawing directly from personal experience.
+That movement in sound runs parallel to the shift in how she thinks about songwriting itself.
+Earlier on, Lime approached songwriting from a more confessional place, drawing directly from personal experience.
 That shifted during her first year of college after she discovered Kate Bush's music.
 She recalls, “My friend played it, and I thought it was so good.
 I found out that the lyrics are about these very abstract and specific concepts, which completely changed how I thought about lyrics.
 I realised I didn’t have to be the main character in everything I wrote."

 Listen to and order Rachel Lime's “STORIES" here.